 Throughout the academic year, CareerLAB offers workshops and programs that help students develop their knowledge of career paths as well as the skills required for the job/internship search process.
 As an international student, you should take advantage of these programs and workshops; they are a great way to learn about the work culture in the US.
-CareerLAB programming is listed on our event calendar (search for CareerLAB when you land on the main University calendar page).
-You can also keep up with our schedule by following us on Twitter and/or liking us on Facebook.
+CareerLAB programming is listed on the CareerLAB-specific University Calendar.
+You can also keep up with our schedule by following us on Facebook or Instagram.

 The OISSS is the primary resource on campus for international students to get essential information on employment and visa issues.
-OISSS runs a series of workshops throughout the year, many with immigration lawyers, on Jobs and Visas for international students.
-Requirements and regulations change constantly – stay in touch with OISSS experts to avoid employment missteps.
+OISSS runs a series of workshops throughout the year, with immigration lawyers, on work authorization and employment visas for international students.
+Requirements and regulations change constantly – stay in touch with OISSS advisors to avoid employment missteps.

 International Brown alumni can be helpful advisors for the internship or job search.
 BRUnet, Brown’s on-line alumni network, is a good resource when looking to speak with Brown alumni who have gone through the US job search process.
 BRUnet volunteers can answer questions about career paths in all career fields, and specifically about being an international in the US employment market.
 Search by International alumni living in the US.